ishanpranav/finc-7-corporate-finance/README.md

 # Corporate Finance

-Notes for NYU FINC 7 Corporate Finance course.
+A collection of problem set solutions for NYU FINC 7 Corporate Finance course.